Conditioning LLMs to Generate Code-Switched Text: Prompt-tuning for CS-EN translation

 Testing the different prompts, we are able to choose the one whose outputs are closest to our needs, taking into consideration the trade-off between including too little and too much level of specificity in the instructions to the models.

 Regarding the few-shot strategies, we find out that giving some examples to the models results in outputs that are more aligned with the expected output, which is logical, since this allows the models to more faithfully replicate the examples provided.
 The more examples given, the more the model is able to comply to leaving the punctuation marks as they are and not standardizing the spelling, but also it tends to add more colloquial terms and alternate spellings.
+Here are the final 5 examples that were selected as they cover the majority of the phenomena that models were observed to struggle with: